|

 city, but he knew he could not drag the elf as far as the docks.

-in my hands.
-All I have to do is get us both on a ship bound for
+gold pieces in my hands.
+All I have to do is get us on a ship

 of beggars sat huddled around a small fire, drinking rot-gut.